Saint Michael the Archangel

-Palm Sunday of the Passion of the Lord is March 24th, 2024.
+Palm Sunday of the Passion of the Lord is April 13th, 2025 for this Liturgical Year.

 Palm Sunday is the final Sunday of Lent, the beginning of Holy Week, and commemorates the triumphant arrival of Christ in Jerusalem, days before he was crucified.